Arumugam Thondaman: Death

-Thondaman was admitted to Thalangama Base Hospital in the evening after being reported to have died from serious injuries after a fall at his residence on 26 May 2020.
+Thondaman was admitted to Thalangama Base Hospital in the evening after being seriously injured after a fall at his residence on 26 May 2020.
 He was later confirmed to have died following a heart attack at the age of 55.
 He died just 3 days before his 56th birthday.
 On the same day before his death, he had met with new Indian High Commissioner to Sri Lanka Gopal Baglay in order to discuss bilateral cooperation for community development.
 He served as the cabinet minister of Community Empowerment and Estate Infrastructure Development until his death.
 His body was also laid in the parliament until 31 May 2020.
 The funeral of Thondaman was held on 31 May 2020 in Norwood, village in Nuwara Eliya amid curfew in the area with state honours and the politicians including Prime Minister Mahinda Rajapaksa paid their last respect and tribute.

 Family

 Thondaman and his wife Rajalakshmi had two daughters Nachiyar, Viji and one son Jeevan Thondaman, who has been tipped to succeed his father as leader of the Ceylon Workers Congress.